 The forced removal of a DC can be done in 3 ways.
 Using the Active Directory Users and Computers console, Active Directory Sites and Services console, and the NTDSUtil command-line tool.

-When you use the two consoles, Microsoft claims that the orphaned metadata are automatically cleaned.
+When you use the two consoles, Microsoft claims that the orphaned metadata is automatically cleaned.
 However, as you will see, there are still some records of the deleted DC, especially on the DNS console and Sites and Services.
-Although DNS scavenging takes care of removing them, personally when I delete a DC, I do a quick check of all DNS objects to confirm and delete all the records that are left.
+Although DNS scavenging removes them, personally, when I delete a DC, I do a quick check of all DNS objects to confirm and delete all the remaining records.

 Using the Users and Computers console